Xilinx/Vitis_Libraries/dsp/docs/src/user_guide/L2/compiling-and-simulating.rst

     |                        |                |                | 3: 'symmetric saturate'              |
     +------------------------+----------------+----------------+--------------------------------------+

-.. note:: The above configurable parameters range may exceed a library element's maximum supported range, in which case the compilation will end with a static_assert error informing about the exceeded range.
+.. note:: The above configurable parameters range mmightay exceed a library element's maximum supported range, in which case, the compilation will end with a static_assert error informing about the exceeded range.

 .. _CONFIGURATION_PARAMETERS_SAMPLE_DELAY: